Lego Star Wars: The Skywalker Saga

 Lego Star Wars: The Skywalker Saga is a 2022 Lego-themed action-adventure game developed by Traveller's Tales and published by Warner Bros.
 Games.
 It is the sixth installment in the Lego Star Wars video game series.
-The game adapts all nine entries in the Skywalker Saga series of films, with additional characters based on other Star Wars films and television series released as DLC.
+The game adapts all nine entries in the Skywalker Saga series of films, with additional characters based on other Star Wars films and television series released as downloadable content.

 Lego Star Wars: The Skywalker Saga was released on 5 April 2022 for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. It received generally favorable reviews from critics, with praise for its graphics, level design and humor; mixed opinions were directed at its side content and combat, while its technical issues and lack of online co-op were criticized.
 The game sold more than 3.2 million copies within two weeks of its release.